Pondidum/presentations/es-serverless-slack/slides.md

 Note:
 * event -> store -> router -> aggregate
 * events from the ui get sent to each

-Note:
-* or not bother to start with.
-* single stream is an easier starting point
 * storing in a single stream helps here, we can re-process events to make the split later